AlejandroMus/kracs/README.md

 The script will directly run and attach the docker image and volume created!

-**WARNING:** internet needed because is pulling from my dockerhub (https://hub.docker.com/repository/docker/alejandromus/kracs)
+**WARNING:** internet is needed because is pulling from my dockerhub (https://hub.docker.com/repository/docker/alejandromus/kracs)

 If you want to re-run it, just do
 **docker start name_of_your_volume**

 **docker attach name_of_your_volume**